the-lambda-way/CppLox/README.md

 # Building

 Run `make` or `make lox` to compile the program.

 Run `make test` to pass test.lox as input to the program and diff with test.lox.expected.

+Run `make generate_ast` to compile GenerateAst.cpp.

+Run `make ast_printer` to compile AstPrinter.cpp.

 # Current Progress